Hong Kong High Court: Sittings

+Periods during which the Court does not sit are known as vacation.
+The period between the Spring and Autumn sittings is known as summer vacation, during which no pleadings or amended pleadings may be served unless with leave of the Court.

 High Court Building

 The High Court Building is located at 38 Queensway, Admiralty.
 The 20-storey building was built in 1985 as the home of the then Supreme Court of Hong Kong, which was renamed in 1997.
 It was named the Supreme Court Building, and the road leading to its main entrance is still named Supreme Court Road.
-The High Court Building was designed by Architect K. M. Tseng.
+The High Court Building was designed by architect K. M. Tseng.

 The structure is a white clad tower and has a water fountain outside its front door.

 Sometimes, the High Court may sit in another venue.
 For example, a serving District Judge sitting as a Deputy High Court Judge may hear a case in a courtroom situated in the District Court building.
 This is similar to England, where the High Court sometimes sits outside London in County Courts which act as High Court District Registries.

 Cases

 In the Jimmy Lai case, the prosecution asked the High Court for an adjournment from 1 December 2022 to 8 December 2022; the High Court added a few more days and adjourned it until 13 December 2022.
 On 13 December 2022, the High Court further delayed the trial until September 2023, until after the NPCSC ruled in the matter.